Christofari: Christofari

 The first supercomputer was presented by Herman Gref, CEO of Sberbank, and David Rafalovsky, CTO of Sberbank Group, on 8 November 2019, at the AI Journey conference in Moscow.

 As of March 2020, this is the only supercomputer in Russia designed specifically for working with artificial intelligence algorithms.
-It is capable of training software models based on complex neural networks in unprecedentedly short time, it's Russia's fastest supercomputer.
+It is capable of training software models based on complex neural networks and is claimed to be Russia's fastest supercomputer.

 The Christofari machines are based on Nvidia DGX-2 nodes equipped with Tesla V100 graphics accelerators.
 The InfiniBand network based on Mellanox hardware is used for an interconnection.
 Effective performance is about 6.7 petaflops, which makes it the 40th most powerful system in the world (at the time of launch on 8 November 2019), the 7th in Europe, and the 1st in Russia (the results of the previous Russian leader — the Lomonosov-2 system — were exceeded by more than two times).
 This is the first supercomputer of a financial organization in the world available for third-party users.
 It is also the first supercomputer certified in Russia to work with personal data.